Code-Institute-Submissions/MAMBROZYK-Portfolio/README.md

 ## Features

+This site uses collapsible navbar to manage the navigation list on smaller screens.

+In the future I would like to add more projects.I would also like to change the animations in My Skills section of my website to a design that will display better on smaller screens.

 ## Testing

+Website was tested on Google Chrome,Firefox and Opera browsers in their latest versions.Website was tested on multiple mobile devices to ensure compatibility and responsivness.
+Code was validated using W3C validation service.All links were tested manually and will open in new browser tab.

 ## Deployment

 This site is hosted using GitHub pages, deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.

+To run locally, you can clone this repository directly into the editor of your choice by pasting `git clone https://github.com/misza80/MAMBROZYK-Portfolio.git` into your terminal.
+To cut ties with this GitHub repository, type `git remote rm origin` into the terminal.

 ## Credits

 # Content

+All content was written by me.

 # Media